 As with my most recent test, I calculated percent reduction compared to the room air before turning on the filter, rather than compared to outside air.
 This is a more rigorous and conservative way to calculate effectiveness than comparing reductions versus outside air.

-Conclusion: On average, the DIY filter got 92% of the 2.5 micron particles and 84% of the 0.5 micron particles.
-Although 0.5 micron particles are smaller and harder to catch, the DIY filter is still getting 84% of them.
+On average, the DIY filter reduction 2.5 micron particles by 92% and 0.5 micron particles by 84%.
+Although 0.5 micron particles are smaller and harder to filter, the DIY purifier is still reducing their concentration in the room by 84%.

-As always, I’m detailing my methods for data nerds here:
+As always, I’m detailing my methods for data nerds below.

 Methods: For the DIY tests, we used the same HEPA and Meidi fan we’re shipping from Smart Air.
 As in the tests I reported earlier, my Smart Air collaborator Anna took a baseline measurement of her bedroom air with the Dylos “beast” particle counter, then she turned on the DIY filter and switched the particle counter to take hourly measurements.